DeanoBurrito/northport/README.md

 ## Project Features
 Kernel:
 - Support for multiple architectures: riscv64, x86_64.
-- Memory management: Bitmap based PMM with zoned allocations, VMM inspired by SunOS design, and a heap provided by slabs and a free-list for larger items.
+- Memory management: Bitmap based PMM with zoned allocations, VMM inspired by SunOS design, and a swappable heap provided by slabs and a free-list for larger items.
 - Logging with support for various backends: serial/debugcon and built-in terminal (requires a framebuffer).
     - The terminal is based on gterm from the Limine Bootloader (see the individual files for the license).
 - Optional UB sanitizer, helpful for detecting bugs or increasing code size!